show/hide full profile...

-Aidan is a third-year PhD student within the Flavour group.
+Aidan is a final year PhD student within the Flavour group.
 He is researching the aroma of high-value Chinese herbal extracts and how different post-harvesting, processing and storage factors affect their flavour attributes.
 The project is an international collaboration with China (funded by GoldenKeys High-Tech Materials Co., Ltd), and will have a positive impact on the local economy through identifying the best plant extracts for commercial application.

 Aidan obtained a BSc (Hons) in Biomedical Science at Edinburgh Napier University and an MRes in Mechanistic Molecular Toxicology at the University of Birmingham.
 Before joining the University of Nottingham, Aidan worked at Mondelez International.
 Aidan is serving as the Student Representative for the British Society of Flavourists Council.
 His passions are flavour and fragrance chemistry, and olfaction.